August 4, 2017

 This way you will have a local backup for fast operational recovery and a copy in the cloud for disaster recovery.
 This approach is also more cost-effective than direct backup to cloud, consumes less WAN bandwidth, and needs less I/O operations in your Amazon AWS account.

 Backing up data to AWS cloud cuts your costs and saves your time spent on building and maintaining an offsite backup infrastructure.
 Moreover, you get all benefits provided by the Amazon cloud, such as high-level security, almost 100% uptime guaranteed by Amazon (which is defined in the SLA), and the exact amount of storage space you need.
 To save costs and eliminate the need to wait for backups to be performed via a slow WAN, you can choose to copy cumulative weekly backups to AWS instead.
+Download the free trial version of NAKIVO Backup & Replication and get an opportunity to try out its backup, replication and recovery features.

 In our next article, we will describe another method to perform backups to AWS cloud with NAKIVO Backup & Replication – VM backup to Amazon S3 via Storage Gateway.
-So, stay tuned for our Blog updates!
+So, stay tuned for our blog updates!